brianorwhatever/blockchain/Notes/cryptoeconomics/markets.md

 > A market is one of the many varieties of systems, institutions, procedures, social relations and infrastructures whereby parties engage in exchange (Wikipedia)

+Market forces are more powerful than any government, corporation or other entity in the world.
 Markets are very much relevant to cryptocurrencies.

+## Examples in Crypto

 Bitcoin miners choose which transactions to include in their block based on the fees associated with the transactions.
 Pay a high fee and your transaction will get in.
 This is a market.